Altoplace

 Setting up PHP-FPM to work with Apache

 As of this writing, the newest version of PHP is version 8.3.
 I am using version 8.2 at my Pair Networks host (version 8.3 is available).
-The following instructions will describe how to install and configure PHP version 8.2.
-Older versions (7.x) are not supported by Homebrew (unless you use a private tap).
+The following instructions will describe how to install and configure PHP versions 8.2 and 8.3.
+Older versions (7.x) are not supported by Homebrew (unless you use a private tap ).
 I could use the brew services command to start and stop the PHP-FPM service.
 But I opted to write a shell script to start and stop PHP-FPM.
 I can also easily switch PHP versions with my shell script.

 I will also update the PHP-FPM configuration file to use a Unix socket to talk to Apache (which is ready to go on the Apache side).
 The PHP brew installation defaults to using a TCP/IP socket, but the Unix socket approach has less overhead.
-You can read about what’s the difference between a Unix socket and a TCP/IP socket.
-Let’s first install PHP version 8.2 (it will install a lot of dependences):
+You can read about what’s the difference between a Unix socket and a TCP/IP socket .
+First install PHP version 8.2 (it will install a lot of dependences) and then install PHP version 8.3 (the current default PHP as of this writing):

 $ brew install php@8.2